node-saml/passport-saml/README.md

 Provide an instance of an object which has these functions passed to the `cacheProvider` config option when using Passport-SAML.

+## ChangeLog

+See [Releases](https://github.com/bergie/passport-saml/releases) to find the changes that go into each release.

 ## FAQ

 ### What if I have multiple SAML providers that my users may be connecting to?